marcel-valdez/algorithms-user-project/README.md

 Algorithms 4th Ed by Robert Sedgewick and Kevin Wayne, focusing on the book and the exercises at http://algs4.cs.princeton.edu/home/

 You can get a quick introduction to the project's details with this [Google Doc presentation](http://bit.ly/UbsG8O).

+<h2>The Project Itself</h2>

+You can find a self-extracting zip archive that contains a VirtualBox machine that has this project setup along with an editor here: [Jedi Factory Box](https://dl.dropboxusercontent.com/u/51372946/Jedi%20Factory.exe)

+The credentials to login into the Ubuntu Linux OS inside the VirtualBox machine are:

+username: padawan
+password: matr1234

 <h2>Code Structure</h2>